-The Georgia Department of Human Services (DHS) is the agency responsible for the delivery of health, human/social and related regulatory services for the state of Georgia.
-The major service divisions within DHS are Aging Services, Child Support Services and Family and Children Services.
-In partnership with local communities, DHS assists individuals and families in achieving safe, healthy, independent and self-sufficient lives.
+The Georgia Department of Human Services (DHS) is the agency responsible for the delivery of health, human/social, and related regulatory services for the state of Georgia.
+The major service divisions within DHS are the Division of Aging Services (DAS), Division of Child Support Services (DCSS), and Division of Family and Children Services (DFCS).
+In partnership with local communities, DHS assists individuals and families in achieving safe, healthy, independent, and self-sufficient lives.
 Many DHS programs have seen record numbers of enrollment in this recent economic downturn.
-Please refer to DHS website at http://dhs.georgia.gov for more information about the Department, its responsibilities/functions and organizational structure, etc.
+Please refer to DHS website at dhs.georgia.gov for more information about the Department, its responsibilities/functions and organizational structure, etc.

-Qualified contractors should be able to either facilitate state approved pre-service training (group and one-on-one), assess prospective DFCS and ICPC families through the written Family Evaluation.
+Qualified contractors should be able to either facilitate state-approved pre-service training (group and one-on-one) or assess prospective DFCS and ICPC families through the written Family Evaluation.

-All HD contracts are zero ($0) based contracts with need or referral-based services.
-Billing may not exceed $24,999 in any contract year.
+All HD contracts are for referral-based services and may not exceed $24,999.99 in billing during any contract year.
 This threshold does not apply to non-profit organizations.

 The services would be contracted on one (1) year terms beginning July 1 through June 30.
-At the sole discretion of DFCS, the contract will be awarded on or before July 1.
-All interested and current providers must apply by March 15th.
+At the sole discretion of DFCS, the contract will be awarded on or before July 1st.

 Areas of Need